contao/docs/docs/manual/system/debug-mode.en.md

 ## Stack Trace

-Usually when an error happens it will simply be logged into the `var/logs` directory.
+Usually when an error happens it will be logged into the `var/logs` directory.
 However, to track down the cause of the error it is often helpful to get the full stack trace.
 Within the debug mode you will be able to able to reproduce the error and then get the full stack trace in the browser window - as well as in